 In this episode, we look at birth stories from the unique perspective of a surrogate mom.
 Susan Fuller has had three children of her own and has been a gestational surrogate seven times.
-Her stories includes two sets of twins, two c-sections, three water births, two home births, four vbacs, three inductions, and four unmedicated births.
+Her stories includes two sets of twins, two Cesarean births, three water births, two home births, four VBACs, three inductions, and four unmedicated births.
 Listen to her insights as she looks back at all her births.

 What we talked about: